The Stein Song (film): Plot

 The film begins with a game of American football between Maine and Rutgers.
 Both sides begin to approach each other whilst they are both cheered on by their respective fans.
 Rutgers kick the ball first, which lands on a Maine player's head, whilst he is trying to catch it.
 Once the Maine player realises, he attempts to run across the field.
 Whilst he is doing this, the other team's players stop him by flinging themselves at the player.
 However, when the other team plays, the Maine player is comically found morphed in the ball.
 So, once the ball is on the ground, the Maine player (who was still in the ball) kicks the ball over and into the goal, scoring a goal for the Maine's.
 The ball then transitions into the bouncing ball used in the sing-along sequence.

 The narrator (Billy Murray) then talks about The Stein Song, and about the song's rhythm.
 After the explanation, he then introduces Rudy Vallee.

 Rudy Vallee then greets the audience and then invites the audience to sing-along to the "Stein Song" and to also follow the bouncing ball.
 Then, the song commences, sung by Rudy Vallee.
 In the second half of the film, multiple animals with flags of their universities begin to sing-along with Vallee, doing a verse each.
 After that, a Maine supporter begins to jump on the lyrics and begin to act like the bouncing ball.
 The lyrics lead him to a canoe with other mice.
 He commands the canoe until one of the rowers picks up a boot with his paddle and breaks the boat.
 The mouse then start to chant in the water.
 This makes the fish comically joining in their chanting.
 They both do this until the mice jump out of the water and the fish eat them.
 The film ends with the fish clapping.

 Characters

-In the film, there are a variety of characters.
+In the film, there are a variety of characters (all voiced by Billy Murray).
 The main characters are the two teams who play American football during the first half of the film.
 There are also the supporters of both teams, who come in a plethora of species.
 There is also the cameo of Rudy Vallee, who invites the audience to sing-along during the song section.